M. S. Subbulakshmi: Films

-M.S. also acted in a few Tamil films in her youth.
+M.S. also acted in four Tamil films during her youth.
 Her first movie, Sevasadanam, was released on 2 May 1938.
 F.G.
 Natesa Iyer was the lead actor, opposite Subbulakshmi, in this film, directed by K. Subramanyam.
 It was a critical and commercial success.
 Ananda Vikatan favourably reviewed the film on 8 May 1938:

 We should always expect something from Subramaniam's direction – for instance depiction of social ills.
 If we have to say only two words about this talkie based on Premchand's story it is – Go see (it).

 Sevasadanam is one of the early Tamil films to be set in a contemporary social setting and to advocate reformist social policies.
 The film is an adapted version of Premchand's novel Bazaar-e-Husn.
 Veteran Marxist leader N. Sankaraiah, has described Sevasadanam as an "unusual film" for choosing the subject of marriages between young girls and old men (which had social sanction).
-According to him, the film successfully broughtout the "sufferings of the girl" (Subbalakshmi) and the "mental agony of the aged husband" (F.G.
+According to him, the film successfully broughtout the "sufferings of the girl" (Subbulakshmi) and the "mental agony of the aged husband" (F.G.
 Natesa Iyer).
 Tamil film critic and historian Aranthai Narayanan observes in his book, Thamizh Cinemavin Kathai (The Story of Tamil Cinema) that "Seva Sadhanam proved a turning point in the history of Tamil cinema.
 In the climax, the aged husband, now a totally changed man, was shown as casting aside with utter contempt his 'sacred thread', which symbolises his Brahmin superiority.
 It came as a stunning blow to the then Brahmin orthodoxy."

-MS Subbulakshmi also played the male role of Narada in Savitri (1941) to raise money for launching Kalki, her husband's nationalist Tamil weekly.
+Subbulakshmi also played the male role of Narada in Savitri (1941) to raise money for launching Kalki, her husband's nationalist Tamil weekly.
 Her title role of the Rajasthani saint-poetess Meera in the eponymous 1945 film gave her national prominence.
 This movie was re-made in Hindi in 1947.